Please ensure Javascript is enabled for purposes of website accessibility

 Dental Implant

 A titanium post is surgically inserted into the jawbone beneath the gum line to create a dental implant.
 Once in place, the implant fuses with the bone, providing a solid foundation for a replacement tooth.
-In most cases, an Dental Abutment, a small connector piece, is placed on top of the implant before attaching the replacement tooth.
+In most cases, a small connector piece, a Dental Abutment, is placed on top of the implant before attaching the replacement tooth.

 If you’re considering dental implants, consult a qualified dentist in Scottsdale to see if they’re right for you.